peterdjlee/blackjack/README.md

 ## Playing

 1. Clone this repository.
-2. Run this line into your terminal
+2. Run this line into your terminal:

 ```
 python3 main.py
 ```

-3. Follow instructions on the terminal
+3. Follow instructions on the terminal.

 ## Rules
 1. Both players are dealt 2 cards facing up.